unbit/davvy/README.md

 ``/addressbook/foobar``

 is the main storage for the CardDAV system (all of the collections will be automatically mapped to an addressbook resource)

+The `root` parameter in the class-based-view arguments, is required, and you can see it as the 'disk' containing collections and objects.

+Internally, `/principals/foobar/photos/2014/summer/1.jpg` will be mapped to `storage/photos/2014/summer/1.jpg` of the user `foobar`. (a root is created for every user on-demand)